Fazendaaa/podsearch_bot/README.md

 ```
 # How does it work?
 You can build yourself a bot just like this one, just follow the procedures listed in [BUILDING.md](https://github.com/Fazendaaa/podsearch_bot/blob/master/docs/building/BUILDING.md).
+## Want know more?
+If you want to understand the "whys" of I did what I did, you can read ALL THE CODE...
+Just joking, I've wrote some of the pros and cons of my approach on the macro vision of the code.
+If you want to know more, read:
+* [DATABASE.md](https://github.com/Fazendaaa/podsearch_bot/blob/master/docs/database/DATABASE.MD) -- How the data is stored, for subscription and "classes" of users;
+* [RECOMMENDATION.md](https://github.com/Fazendaaa/podsearch_bot/blob/master/docs/recommendation/RECOMMENDATION.md) -- How it's handle the discovery option of new podcasts.
 # Deployment
 This bot is up and running at [Heroku](http://heroku.com/) through the Github integration, that means that each new push to the ```master``` branch means that is the code serving the bot.
 You can see more about how does it run at the server by looking at the [Procfile](https://github.com/Fazendaaa/podsearch_bot/blob/master/Procfile).
 You can also deploy yourself this bot into Heroku through: